husarion/static_docs_deprecated/src/core2/tutorials/howtostart/offline-development-tools.md

 ### Debugging ###

 1. Plug in ST-LINK device.
-2. Make sure you have installed ST-LINK installed.
+2. Make sure you have ST-LINK installed.
 3. Simply press F5 button in VSCode window to flash application and start debugging.

 ## Offline development tools for Mac ##